airbrake/airbrake-js/README.md

 ## Basic Usage

-The simplest method for capturing errors is to run any code which may throw errors from within the client's `try` method.
+The simplest method for capturing errors is to wrap any code which may throw errors using the client's `wrap` method.

-    Airbrake.try(function() {
+    var wrapped = Airbrake.wrap(function() {
       // This will throw if the document has no head tag document.head.insertBefore(document.createElement("style"));
     });

+    wrapped();

 Alternatively, you can report errors directly.